Markvanderuit/dual_hierarchy_tsne/README.md

 ![minimization](resources/misc/readme_header.png)

+---

 ## Introduction

 This repository contains a library and an accompanying demo application implementing our dual-hierarchy acceleration of *t-distributed Stochastic Neighbor Embedding* ([t-SNE](https://lvdmaaten.github.io/tsne/)).
+For details and performance comparisons, check out our recent paper "*An Efficient Dual-Hierarchy t-SNE Minimization*" ([journal](...), [preprint](...)).

 In short, our method accelerates the t-SNE minimization by generating a pair of spatial hierarchies; one over the embedding, and another over a discretization of the embedding's space.
 We consider approximations of the interactions between these hierarchies, allowing us to significantly reduce the number of N-body computations performed.
-Our method runs fully on the GPU using OpenGL/CUDA, and currently outperforms both the CUDA implementation of FIt-SNE as well as linear-complexity t-SNE
+Our method runs fully on the GPU using OpenGL/CUDA, and currently outperforms GPU implementations of both FIt-SNE [[1]](#1) and linear-complexity t-SNE [[2]](#2).
 Finally, it scales to 3D embeddings as well.

-For details and performance comparisons, check out our recent paper "*An Efficient Dual-Hierarchy t-SNE Minimization*" ([journal](...), [preprint](...)).

 ## Compilation
 Ensure your system satisfies the following requirements: